The RG350 has been officially released, but for some reason Anbernic has only decided to create around 100 units for the first batch.

 Overall the RG350 is a fantastic handheld and by far the best retro handheld under $100 on the market at this minute.

-Admittedly the Bittboy Pocket Go V2 released shortly after this, but in all honest the RG350 beats this in terms of build quality.
+Admittedly, Bittboy’s newest handheld the Pocket Go V2 released shortly after this, but in all honesty, Anbernic’s handheld beats this in terms of build quality.

-The RG350 has a sense of quality to it, the grip is nice, the build quality trustworthy and the gameplay fantastic.
-All of these creates a serious handheld that’s from a company nobody has ever heard of.
+The RG350 has a sense of quality to it, the grip is nice, the build quality is trustworthy and the gameplay is fantastic.
+All of these create a serious handheld that’s from a company nobody has ever heard of.
 The ANBERNIC name has very little popularity to it, it’s still “that Chinese brand”.

 This is a handheld you have to pick up, superb emulation and a dang fine body to go with it.
-It’s the first handheld we’ve gave a 9/10… ever.
+It’s the first handheld we’ve given a 9/10… ever.